Why is the Huon Valley the best place to live in Tasmania, if not all of Australia?

 The Huon Valley Council put together a great video as part of the Huon Beings video series which takes about why they live here and the benefits that living in a rural lifestyle has on their creativity.

-They have also interviewed a couple of individual artists such as Phoenix Creations and Bronwyn Clarke to get their personal stories of how they came to be in the Huon Valley and their craft.
+They have also interviewed a couple of individual artists such as Phoenix Creations to get their personal stories of how they came to be in the Huon Valley and their craft.

 Great place to work from home